-Spirits have been a part of all cultures around the world, and while some or wonderful, some are odd, and others downright gross.
+Spirits have been a part of all cultures around the world, and while some are wonderful, some are odd, others are downright gross.
 Mingling with traditions and culture, get a taste of history by trying the oldest local drinks.

 Reindeer Antler Whiskey

 Sip slowly on a traditional Thai whiskey, made from rice grain and infused with medicinal herbs, ginseng root, and real reindeer antlers.
 After fermenting for several months in a clay pot, the whiskey is filtered and bottled.
 Said to improve wellbeing and bring you higher social status, the spirit has an earthy finish, a woody aroma, and is the tamest drink on this list.